 So the good news is that as a Canadian, it’s really easy to sell in the US on Amazon.com and take advantage of the HUGE market.

-Or, grab a copy of my eBook (also included with the Seller Academy membership) How to sell on Amazon.com from Canada has sold thousands of copies and teaches you everything you need to get started selling on Amazon.com from Canada.
+Or, grab a copy of my eBook (also included with the Seller Academy membership) How to sell on Amazon.com from Canada which has sold thousands of copies and teaches you everything you need to get started selling on Amazon.com from Canada.

 Join my Newsletter